Trojanized SRBMiner 3.2.5 Package in the Wild

 Distribution vector

-- Domain name (
+- Domain / host choice (

-3.2.5is conspicuously outdated — the genuine SRBMiner-Multi is well beyond this.
-“Stale but real-sounding” is a classic pick for a trojanised package because it doesn’t invite questions about source. - The canonical release channel, with published SHA256s, is github.com/doktor83/SRBMiner-Multi/releases.
+vertcoin.cedric-crispin.com:3334) to further cover the operation — the victim’s rig actually mines valid shares to an attacker-controlled exchange deposit address (CoinEx wal_id: 11032492).
+If you are the operator of a pool whose hostname appears in this flightsheet, you are being used as a prop and you should consider naming-and-shaming the note. - The canonical release channel, with published SHA256s, is github.com/doktor83/SRBMiner-Multi/releases.
 Anything claiming to be SRBMiner from anywhere else deserves the same scepticism you’d apply to a stranger offering you a sandwich at a train station.

 Delivery: YouTube tutorials and Discord seeding (observed)